gbb21/gbb21.github.io/readme.md

 Welcome to [Hong Hong](https://www.linkedin.com/in/hong-hong)'s Project Page

 ## About Myself
-I am an applied scientist in MSFT, with 6+ years of science modeling and 4+ years of engineering development experiences.
+I am an applied scientist at Meta and previously MSFT, with 9+ years of science modeling and 4+ years of engineering development experiences.
 Here is my summary:

-* Experienced in R&D in areas like KM, NLP, KG, as well as training models within compliant boundary
+* Experienced in R&D in areas like LLM, DocAI, NLP, KG, as well as training models within compliant boundary
 * Passionate in probabilistic modeling with small data; weak / semi supervision & transfer learning in Enterprise settings
 * Hands-on experience in distributed system data processing, online / offline experiments and metrics evaluation
 * Used to be the expert of high performance / concurrent / Async development with C++